CharlesKasasira/RENU_ITP_2023/README.md

 #### Friday: SSH key-based authentication on a Linux server

-- ssh
+- SSH

   - SSH supports 2 forms of authentication `Password` and `Public key`. `Public-key` is more secure.
 I had to disable Password Authentication on the VMs.

-    ```#PasswordAuthentication no```
+    `#PasswordAuthentication no`

-  - Wrote a script to generate ssh keys
+  - Wrote a script to generate RSA ssh keys

   ```sh
   #!/bin/bash
   # Set the file path for the SSH key pair